The right hammock features make all the difference. Check out five ways that Clark delivers quality:

 When hammock beds are too lightweight, they stretch a lot.
 This means that you have to position yourself very diagonally in the bed to feel comfortable.
 Clark beds are sturdy enough to keep you from feeling like a banana, even when you don’t turn very diagonally in the bed.

 Clark beds have been engineered with the help of entomology labs to resist penetrating bites by most of the world’s mosquitoes while remaining breathable so that you can be comfortable in hot, humid environments where mosquitoes thrive.
-The TX-270 goes a step further, coming standard with our Z-Net accessory.
-This netting system velcros under the bed to create extra protection against particularly large, aggressive mosquitoes in areas like the Amazon rain forest.
+Some environments have especially aggressive mosquitoes that require extra protection.
+For these environments we recommend the TX-270 jungle hammock with the added Z-Net accessory.
+The Z-Net netting system velcros under the bed to create extra protection against particularly large, aggressive mosquitoes in areas like the Amazon rain forest.
+The Z-Net also fits the NX-270 model, but since storage pockets cover a large percentage of the NX bed, it’s less likely to be needed on the NX hammock.

 3. THE BEST NETTING